eclipse-sumo/sumo/docs/web/docs/Basics/Notation.md

 permalink: /Basics/Notation/
 ---

-The documentation within this wiki uses coloring to differ between different type of information.
+This documentation uses coloring to differ between different type of information.
 Below, these annotations and colors are described.